 Fires go through three distinct stages: ignition, growth, and fully developed.

 - Ignition: The fire is small and just starting in the ignition stage.
-The heat generated by the fire is not yet enough to cause widespread damage, but it is enough to start the fire spreading.
+The heat generated by the fire is sufficient to initiate spreading but not yet cause widespread damage.

 Classes of Fire